spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

 resources in the UI according to Spinnaker conventions.
 It does not affect how resources are deployed or managed.

-There are three major groupings of resources in Spinnaker, Server Groups, Load Balancers, and Security Groups.
-They correspond to Kubernetes resource kinds as
+There are three major groupings of resources in Spinnaker:

-follows:
+* server groups
+* load balancers
+* security groups

+These correspond to Kubernetes resource kinds as follows:

-* Workloads ≈ Spinnaker Server Groups
+* Server Groups ≈ Workloads
-* Services, Ingresses ≈ Load Balancers
+* Load Balancers ≈ Services, Ingresses
-* NetworkPolicies ≈ Security Groups
+* Security Groups ≈ NetworkPolicies

 ## Resource Management Policies